Admission Policy

 Clevis Welfare Home

 Admission to the Clevis Welfare Home is by the Selection Committee which includes Hospital and Health Services Executive (HSE) representatives, and meets on a regular basis to consider applications.
-Applications are made through the Acute Hospitals and Public Health Departments.
+Applications are made through the Acute Hospitals and HSE Community Services.

 Respite Care